Kirsten Williams,

 Can I get a Medicare rebate for sessions?
 If you have a Mental Health Care Plan (MHCP) from your GP, you may be eligible for a Medicare rebate of $96.65 for up to 10 sessions per calendar year.
 The rebate helps reduce the out-of-pocket cost of therapy.
 Please check with your GP to see if you’re eligible.

 Can I use my NDIS funding for therapy?
-I see self-managed and plan-managed NDIS participants under Therapeutic Supports (Improved Daily Living).
-If you're self-managed, you can pay for sessions and claim reimbursement.
-If you're plan-managed, I can invoice your Plan Manager directly.
-If you're unsure whether your plan covers therapy, check with your Plan Manager or Support Coordinator.
-Feel free to reach out if you have any questions.
+Yes — I work with both self-managed and plan-managed NDIS participants under Therapeutic Supports – Improved Daily Living.
+If you’re self-managed, you can pay for your sessions and then request reimbursement through the NDIS portal.
+If you’re plan-managed, I can invoice your Plan Manager directly.
+If you’re not sure whether your plan includes therapy, it can be helpful to check with your Plan Manager or Support Coordinator.
+You're always welcome to get in touch if you'd like to talk it through.

 Confidentiality & Privacy

 Is what I share in therapy confidential?
-Yes, your privacy is very important.
-Everything you share in therapy is confidential, except in rare circumstances such as when there is a serious risk of harm to yourself or others, or where required by law.
-Your personal and clinical information is securely stored using privacy-compliant systems.
-A full Privacy Policy is available upon request.
+Yes — your privacy matters deeply, and everything you share in therapy is treated with care and respect.
+What you talk about stays confidential, except in rare situations where there’s a serious risk of harm to you or someone else, or where I’m legally required to share information (for example, under child protection or court orders).
+Your personal and clinical information is securely stored using systems that meet Australian privacy standards.
+If you'd like to read the full Privacy Policy, you're welcome to ask at any time.

 Can I bring a support person to therapy?
-In some cases, having a support person in therapy can be helpful.
-If you’re considering this, we can talk about what would be most beneficial for you.
+Sometimes, having a support person alongside you in therapy can feel helpful — especially in the early stages.
+If you're thinking about bringing someone, we can talk it through together and decide what might feel most supportive for you and the work we're doing.
+There’s room to explore what works best for you.

 Support for Parents & Caregivers